Advertisement

 Eartha Kitt meets Manet

 The five galleries of All About Love are welcoming to visitors.
 In the corner of the third section, Me as Muse, a multi-video installation of the same title beckons the viewer to spend time on a soft bench watching a dozen screens framed within a towering wall collage of a black-and-white forest surrounded by copious pots of fresh greenery.
-The work features an audio of singer and civil-rights advocate Eartha Kitt talking about her experiences of racism while images of Thomas’s own nude body are juxtaposed with archetypes of bodies in history.
+The work features audio of singer and civil-rights advocate Eartha Kitt talking about her experiences of racism while images of Thomas’s own nude body are juxtaposed with archetypes of bodies in history.

-Thomas’s paintings frequently reference the old European masters, but with two slants.
+Thomas’s paintings frequently reference the old European masters but with two slants.
 First, compositions of figures are often appropriated from the art historical canon, such as the nod to Manet’s infamous Luncheon in the Grass.
 Rather than a nude woman and two clothed men, Thomas reimagines the scene with three fashionably dressed women.
 Titled Le Dejeuner sur l’herbe: Les trois femmes noires, the piece’s monumentality rivals history or religious paintings.
 By citing Manet and supersizing the work, Thomas claims a space previously denied Black and female artists.
 Secondly, Manet was a radical artist in his time, so Thomas pays an obvious homage to the tradition of bucking the system.

 Thinking of Black women

 Curator Renée Mussai gave thought to how the audience will move through the exhibition.
-An installation in the final section (Exuberant Assemblages) includes an unexpectedly inviting space where the audience can pause and take a seat on cheerful Thomas-designed ottomans and flooring amongst plants and books encircled by paintings and photographs.
-There the visitor can contemplate Thomas’s vision.
+An installation in the final section, Exuberant Assemblages, includes an unexpectedly inviting space where the audience can pause and take a seat on cheerful Thomas-designed ottomans and flooring amongst plants and books encircled by paintings and photographs.
+There, the visitor can contemplate Thomas’s vision.

 The exhibition holds up a philosophy of love as thinking.
 Thomas is thinking of Black women in a way not typically encountered in conventional museum exhibits; her work displays beauty outside classical white-centric standards.
 Yet—like much of art history—her representations of women are highly idealized and, in some ways, subscribe to the very canon she critiques.
 Are there alternative ways to represent beauty?
 Can the beautiful be unfashionable, lack makeup, or be flawed?
 What would imperfect beauty look like?
 These are worthy questions to take away from this show.